 It’s spring again and the Apple NFC rumor mill is heating up.
-In the fall of 2014 Apple added NFC hardware to the iPhone 6 and iPhone 6 Plus to support the Apple Pay mobile payment system.
+In the fall of 2014 Apple added an NFC controller to the iPhone 6 and iPhone 6 Plus to support the Apple Pay mobile payment system.
 But that was the only thing the iPhone could do with NFC.
 Since Apple didn’t open up SDK access to the NFC controller for other developers, the NFC hardware inside the phone was severely limited to the types of applications it could be used for.
 Now its 2016 and Apple is expected to release new iPhone models along with an updated iOS.
 Will we will finally see support for additional NFC functions on Apple products?

 If you’re savvy with NFC, you know NFC is used for far more than just payments; including marketing, security, asset tracking, events, gaming… the list is long.
 NFC is one of several tag technologies that allow things in the physical world to be connected with their online counterparts.
 Other tag technologies include printed barcodes and QR codes, Bluetooth based tags such as Apple’s iBeacon and BLE, UHF RFID and a handful of other lesser known technologies.
 NFC plays a unique role within this family of technology; it’s low cost compared to most other technologies, is uniquely identifiable, is difficult to be cloned and its very short range captures the consumer’s intention.
 NFC tags can be deployed on physical items for non-payment uses forming an “Internet of Things”.
 Mobile payments is just one, very lucrative usage of NFC.